karcot1/test_data_agent_cicd/README.md

-# Gemini Data Agent CI/CD Deployment
+# BigQuery Data Agent CI/CD Deployment

 This repository provides CI/CD pipelines and Python scripts for automatically provisioning and configuring **Gemini Data Agents** (Conversational Analytics Agents) on Google Cloud using Cloud Build and the `google-cloud-geminidataanalytics` SDK.